sarazmakom/my-first-malabar-repo/README.md

 Some **bold text**
 and some `code`
 > some blockquote
-1. first
+1. first ordered
-2. second
+2. second ordered
-3. third
+3. third ordered

    - unordered list first
    - unordered list second